cuhsat/pssst/README.md

 CVE
 ---
-No security advisories or bugs are known.
-The NSA has not been here.
+No security advisories or bugs are known as of today.

 License
 -------
 Released under the terms of the [GPLv3](LICENSE) license.

 ----
+The NSA has not been here.
 Based on [Pssst](https://github.com/pssst/pssst) by Christian & Christian.